davidkorea/NLP_201811/RNN_LSTM_GRU/code/tensorflow_RNN_LSTM_basic.md

 The ```static_rnn()``` function returns two objects.
 1. The first is a Python list containing the output tensors for each time step.
-2. The second is a tensor containing the final states of the network.
-When you are using basic cells, the final state is simply equal to the last output
+2. The second is a tensor containing the final states(hidden states) of the network.
+When you are using basic cells, the final state is simply equal to the last output. show as the code printed below.

 ```python